Garndolbenmaen

-Garndolbenmaen, known colloquially as Garn, is a village in the county of Gwynedd, Wales.
+Garndolbenmaen (nicknamed Garn) is a village in the county of Gwynedd, Wales.
 It lies near the A487, approximately 6 mi north west of Porthmadog, in the community of Dolbenmaen, which has a population of 1,300.
 The closest villages are Dolbenmaen and Bryncir.
 The Papur Bro, the local Welsh language paper, is called Y Ffynnon (The Source/Spring).

 The village itself has a population of around 300.

 In 1856-7 Evan Jones of Garndolbenmaen built the Ynys-y-Pandy Mill on the nearby Gorseddau Junction and Portmadoc Railway.

-Blaen y Cae recording studios are located in the village, where Pep Le Pew's album, Un tro yn y Gorllewin and the last album by Gwyneth Glyn, Wyneb Dros Dro, were recorded.
-The producer and musician Dyl Mei also lives in Garndolbenmaen.

 Approximately 50 pupils attend Ysgol Gynradd Garndolbenmaen, many pupils travel from nearby villages including Pant Glas, Bryncir, Cwm Pennant and Golan.
 The number of pupils attending the school has remained consistent over the past 20 years.

 Many of the old cottages in Garndolbenmaen have been turned into holiday homes.